 A hamster’s digestive system can only process fresh as well as raw vegetables and fruit.

-When it comes to squash, pigs love it since it’s sweet and appetizing.
+When it comes to squash, hamsters love it since it’s sweet and appetizing.

 Squash is high in nutrients, but it lacks enough vitamin C to meet the daily needs of a hamster.